Pinho13/LTW-The-Forge/README.md

 The Forge is a gym management web application developed for the LTW course.

 The platform supports three core user roles: members, trainers, and administrators.
-Members can browse and enroll in classes and track their activity, trainers manage sessions and profiles, and administrators oversee users, classes, and equipment.
+Members can browse and enroll in classes, reserve equipment, and track their activity; trainers have public profiles and upcoming classes; and administrators oversee users, classes, and equipment.

 The system is being developed following the requirements of the course, including structured CSS, PHP with PDO, and role-based functionality.